mantrabrain/ultimate-search-and-replace/README.txt

 Requires at least: 3.3
 Requires PHP: 5.2.4
 Tested up to: 5.2.0
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: MIT License
 License URI: http://opensource.org/licenses/MIT

 Search and replace text from WordPress Database.
 This plugins allows you to search any string (text) from databsae and replace it with your new text.
-Mainly while migrating your site this tools helps you to replace text via this plugin.
+Mainly while migrating your site this tool helps you to replace text via this plugin.

 == Description ==
 Search and replace text from WordPress Database.
 This plugins allows you to search any string (text) from databsae and replace it with your new text.
-Mainly while migrating your site this tools helps you to replace text via this plugin.
+Mainly while migrating your site this tool helps you to replace text via this plugin.

 **Want to contribute?**